MateuszCaputa/geometric-pack/README.md

 ## General info

-This project is geometric pack with lots of available calculations on any figures.
+This project is geometric pack with lots of available calculations on any figure

 ## Technologies